iamgini/azure-cookbook/az-300-azure-architecture-technologies-certification-exam.md

 Make sure you have cleaned all resources not just the VM, during learning.
 Better goto resource groups and delete resource group itself so that all other items like network, disk etc will get deleted together with VM.

 ### 4.21 Configure VM for Availability
-Availability Set Vs Availability Zone - #TBD
+Availability Set Vs Availability Zone - #ToBeRead

 #### Availability Zone
 Not available on all regions.